On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Preliminaries

 \subsubsection{Generators of $\B$}

+We fix an admissible pair of pants $P$ of $\surf$ to be called the {\em fundamental pair of pants}.
+The surface $\surf$ retracts onto a tree which is the adjacency graph of the standard pants decomposition $E$.
+Choosing a fundamental pair of pants amounts to enhance this tree to a {\em rooted tree} $\mathcal T$.
+In particular, curves of $E$ are in one-to-one correspondence with the mid-points of the edges of $\mathcal T$.
+Similarly, the {\em fundamental four-holed sphere} is the union of two adjacent admissible pairs of pants, one of them being the fundamental one.

-The group $\B$ is generated by the twist $t$ (see Fig \ref{twist2}), the braid $\pi$ (Fig \ref{tresse} ) and the two generators $\alpha$ and $\beta$ of $T$.
-For more details about the definition of these generators, see section 3 of \cite{universalmcg}.
+The group $\B$ is generated by the twist $t$ (see Fig \ref{twist2}), the braid $\pi$ (Fig \ref{tresse}) and the lifts $\alpha$ (see Fig \ref{alpha}) and $\beta$ (see Fig \ref{beta}) of the two generators of $T$ which are usually denoted by the same letters.
+For more details see section 3 of \cite{universalmcg}.